mmagnus/rna-tools/README.md

 19-10-10 **rna-tools finally works with Python 3, to get Python 2 version go to this [branch](https://github.com/mmagnus/rna-tools/tree/py2)** However, not all tools can be used with Python 3, for example, ClaRNA is written in Python 2 and we can do nothing about it.
 So, for now, we suggest using Conda or something else that supports kind of hybrid Python2/Python3 environments.
 Read more on this [here](https://towardsdatascience.com/environment-management-with-conda-python-2-3-b9961a8a5097) and [here](https://docs.anaconda.com/anaconda/user-guide/tasks/switch-environment/)

+19-10-01 The EvoClustRNA manuscript with the heavy use of rna-tools is accepted for publication!

+M. Magnus, M., Kappel, K., Das, R., & Bujnicki, J. M. (2019).
+RNA 3D structure prediction guided by independent folding of homologous sequences, BMC Bioinformatics, https://github.com/mmagnus/EvoClustRNA

+19-06-15 rna-tools used for spliceosome! :-) is accepted for publication!
+See [this folder](https://github.com/mmagnus/rna-tools/tree/master/U6MolCell) for the description of the analysis!

+Eysmont, K., Matylla-Kulinska, K., Jaskulska, A., Magnus, M., & Konarska, M. M. (2018).
+Rearrangements within the U6 snRNA core at the transition between the two catalytic steps of splicing.
+Molecular Cell https://github.com/mmagnus/rna-tools/tree/master/U6MolCell

 Introduction
 --------------------------------------------------------------------